Football Official

 in ncaa football, what is the specific rule of marching bands playing during the game?

-Asked by neal about 11 years ago
+Asked by neal over 11 years ago

 If there's an NCAA rule about bands, it isn't coverd in the NCAA Football Rules book (thankfully - one less thing to worry about!).
 There might be some rules that universities and their bands follow, but it isn't a concern for officials.
 The only reference to bands in the football rules is in the timing rule, Rule 3-4-1-b, regarding making sure half time is over as scheduled and getting the second half started on time.
 But even that rule states that bands "are under the jurisdiction of home management."
 My sense is that the rule of thumb is that the band stops as the offense (home or visitor) comes to the line.